 Through our own journey of starting a business, and helping others, we know that there are a lot of stories about what success looks like that are deeply ingrained in startup and business culture.
-Who can start a company, what needs to be done in order to be successful, what the definition of success is, etc.
+Who can start a company, what needs to be done in order to be successful, what the definition of success is, as examples.

 There is significant uncertainty when it comes to building a startup.
 So people create certainty by coming up with stories which provide perceived rules and guidelines for how to be successful.
 This helps people to feel more certain.